AydenM01/blog/_posts/2022-01-25-search-engine.markdown

 categories: School

 ---
+This post is the analysis for my first homework assignment of CS6675.

+View the source code at [My Github](https://github.com/AydenM01/cs6675-hw1).

 ### Overview

 For this assignment, we were tasked to experiment and record metrics of various open source webcrawlers or search engines.